 Surveys Latin American civilization from its pre-Columbian beginnings to the independence movements of the early nineteenth century.
 Focus will be placed on the encounters among European, African, and indigenous peoples that resulted in new and changing cultures.
-(Non-Western field) III A or IV; V
+(Non-Western field) Prerequisite: FYS 1104.
+III A or IV; V movements common to Latin America as a whole.
+Emphasis will be placed on those aspects of the Latin American past that helped to shape and explain its present.
+(Non-Western field) Prerequisite: FYS 1104.
+III A or IV; V